andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/01-marathon.md

 {% import 'macros.html' as m %}

 <h4 class="article-subheader">Bravo!
 Bravo!</h4>
+As the bobbing mass of humanity spills out onto the wide coastal plain of Marathon, scattered groups of spectators enthusiastically voice their support

+*Bravo!!
+Bravo!!*

+The first of hundreds (thousands?) of *Bravos* we will hear over the next few hours.

 Onto the wide coastal plain where the outmanned Athenian hoplites defeated the armies of the Persian Empire in the Battle of Marathon in 490 BCE.
 The road